lawrencewang30/Credit-Card-Classifier/README.md

 **False Positive Rate**
 **Error Rate**
-This program outputted an F1 Score of 0.51, which is an improvement from the previous implemented result of 0.48
+This program outputted an F1 Score of 0.51, which is an improvement from the previous implemented result of 0.48 The maximum accuracy of this model is currently 92.4% using the selected hyperparameters